Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 Updates / New Features
 ----------------------

+Algorithms
+* DescriptorGenerator
+  * Overhauled interface API to have the abstract method be a many-to-many iterator instead of the previous one-to-one signature.

 Docker
 * Started use of docker-compose YAML file to organize image building.
 * Added FAISS TPL image to be copied from by utilizing images.